ajimoti/roles-and-permissions-documentation/docs/enums/the-permission-enum.md

 As you have already learned, permissions are defined as constants in the `app\Enums\Permission.php` class, and can be associated with roles in the `permissions()` method of all role enum file.

 :::info
 There are cases where you might have to use multiple permission enum files in your application.
-The [configuration section](https://blah.com) gives better explanation on how to navigate your way around this.
+The [using multiple permission enums section](/docs/enums/the-permission-enum#using-multiple-permission-enums) gives better explanation on how to navigate your way around this.
 :::

 ## File Structure